katarzyna-budzanowska/memory-game/README.md

 Open `index.html` file in your browser.

 ## How To Play
 Click on a cards to find 8 pairs of identical symbols.
 Each time you can flip only 2 cards.
 If the cards match, they will change color, but if they don't match, they will hide again.
 If all cards match then you will get congratulations with your scores.
+If you want to start a new game, press reset button:
+- located in top-right corner of the screen
+- or in the congratulations window.

 ### Score
 Remember, your time is running and moves are counted!
+Opening two cards count as one move.
 Try to score 3 stars and finish the game in less than 15 moves.
 Between 15 and 24 moves you'll get 2 stars and after move 25 you'll get 1 star.

 Try it out and have fun!